Up to 50% off sofas & mattresses — limited‑time deals.

 Cleaning 3.8 Spot-clean friendly, but texture holds crumbs

-Value 4.3 A strong value if your room can handle the footprint
+Value 4.3 Strong value when the room can handle the footprint

-Overall Score 4.3 Best for deep lounging and hosting-heavy households
+Overall Score 4.3 Best here for deep lounging and hosting-heavy rooms

 Broyhill McRay Granite Sectional